hpparvi/ExoIris/README.md

 Fast, flexible, and easy exoplanet transmission spectroscopy in Python.

-EasyTS uses a transit model that is specially optimised for transmission spectroscopy and allows for simultaneous modelling of hundreds to thousands of spectroscopic light curves 20-30 times faster than when using non-optimised transit models.
+EasyTS uses a transit model that is specially optimised for transmission spectroscopy and allows for simultaneous modelling of hundreds to thousands of spectroscopic light curves 20-30 times faster than when using standard transit models not specifically designed for transmission spectroscopy.

 A full posterior solution for a low-resolution transmission spectrum with a data resolution of R=100 takes 3-5 minutes to estimate assuming white noise, or 5-15 minutes if using a Gaussian process-based likelihood